 Al-Anon is the biggest support group worldwide for families and loved ones of individuals who are abusing alcohol or drugs and can be a great resource for those seeking to not enable drug using behaviors.
 (Nar-Anon is similar and focuses on drugs other than alcohol.)
 These groups are filled with lots of expertise in walking the line between being too soft and totally cutting the individual out of one’s life.
-(If circumstances are dire enough, at times this drastic step is the only reasonable option—fortunately these instances are very rare.)
+(If circumstances are dire enough, at times this drastic step is the only reasonable option—fortunately, these instances are very rare.)

-4) If any essential aspect of your own life is in jeopardy, seek professional help
+4. If any essential aspect of your own life is in jeopardy, seek professional help.

-5) Attend to your own health and well-being
+5. Attend to your own health and well-being.

-Although this might seem selfish, I strongly believe that it is hard to be present for others and/or be able to make the best decisions possible if you are not ensuring that your own health needs are being met.
-Thus, eating right, getting enough sleep, exercising, and keeping up your doctor’s appointments—along with attending to all of your health needs—puts you in the best position possible.
+Although this might seem selfish, I strongly believe that it is hard to be present for others and be able to make the best decisions possible if you are not ensuring that your own health needs are being met.
+Thus, eating right, getting enough sleep, exercising, and keeping up your doctor’s appointments—along with attending to all of your other health needs—puts you in the best position possible.